ravi1173/product_app/README.md

 # product_app
-Flask framework python app for extracting product information from any amazon product page.
+A small application based on data scraping done with Python.
+It is a Flask framework python app for extracting product information from any amazon product page.
 The Product is deployed and is available online <br>
 Frameworks used:
 - Flask
 - BeautifulSoup